 Click Get Billing Read, and if desired use the drop-down menus to change Network and Manual Read Tolerances.
 Click Ok when finished to save the settings.
 Click Cancel to return to the previous setting.

-Use the Read Time Tolerance drop-down if you want to change the default tolerance, that is the number of days that the system will look back from the Billing Read Date to find a billing read.
+Use the Read Time Tolerance drop-down menu if you want to change the number of days that the system will look back from the Billing Read Date to find a billing read.

 Note: The Billing Upload File option (step 3) is enabled and visible when the utility export type is set to Configured.
 It is disabled and not shown when the utility export type is set to Default.
 Export type is determined by Badger Meter personnel during the initial utility onboarding process.